Spa masseuse raped, robbed in Queens by man posing as customer

-KEW GARDENS, Queens (WABC) -- Police are searching for the man accused of raping a masseuse in Queens.
+KEW GARDENS, Queens (WABC) -- The man accused of raping a masseuse in Queens was arrested on Tuesday.

 Police say the man posed as a customer at Vivi Massage Spa in Kew Gardens Monday afternoon.